xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

       <img src="url" width="70%" alt="Results after searching query">

   4. Hit **Run** to execute the test suite.
     Alternatively, you can run the test suite in console mode.
-For detailed instructions on running a test execution in Console mode, you can refer to this document: [Command Builder](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#command-builder).
+For detailed instructions on running a test execution in console mode, you can refer to this document: [Command Builder](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#command-builder).
 ### Conduct Data Binding in a Suite Test Case

 > **What is a Suite Test Case?**